Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 - bioportal using the final config from esearch round 0

 Having those 2 will likely be of great use to giving a more completed feeling to the overall thesis.
 Of the 2, the second is more important, and will (hopefully) take less time.
 Thus, I'll probably start writing without it, but I will run it for completion.
 The first one I may not run, or may save for later, since it is only a post-model-creation testing thing, and since other such tests exist and have given me interesting data.

+## 16-07-2021
+Found an error in the source and sink stats code that might ahve caused source and sink state to be reversed.
+As thus, disregrad all information in metric_analysis/trial1, trial 2, an dhistograms.
+These have been moved tho the trash folder.
+The error has been fixed.

+Note: please dbl check all other data collection files I wrote to ensure the results are correct!
+I think they have been ckecked once, but it seems some errors may have gotten though.

+The rest of the numbers (ie num sinks vs num sunks no dup) check out now; is for bioportal randsub 4000 in search 0 it 1:
+4062 triples => 8124 entities
+3329 (sources with dups) + 3329 (sinks with dups) + 2*733 (repeats) = 8124 entities
+Without dups, src and snk nums differ as expected.
+Note that that is the general "number of sinks" count that most ppl expect, and this should be noted as aI write the final thesis!